NewsBlogResourcesContact

 Simplification:

 For the past several years, the Speech Guide has contained General Rules, Timekeeping Rules, Category Rules, Event-Specific Rules, and Script-Submission and Script-Use Rules.
 The 2025 Speech Rules will only contain rules for each specific event. (i.e., All rules for Apologetics will only be in “Apologetics Rules.”)
-Timekeeping guidelines, script-submission guidelines, tournament protocols, and other helpful information and examples will still be found in the Speech Guidelines, but will not be considered rules which could receive a penalty.
+Timekeeping guidelines, script-submission guidelines, tournament protocols, and other helpful information and examples will still be found in the 2025 Speech content but will not be considered rules which could receive a penalty.

 Transparency: